 The last thing we want to do is impede teachers in the their day to day work with their students.
 We’ve asked teachers how Museum in a Box could help.
 It’s sad to hear that lots of schools find it hard to send their kids to see original museum objects in museums, so we’re hoping to send the museums to them, and provide teachers with as much as they need to support great lessons.

-Museums hold thousands of interesting and important historical objects, as well as a wealth of information and data about those objects, but only a tiny subset are on display at any one time, and they’re often described in 100 words or less.
+Our cultural organisations hold thousands of interesting and important historical objects, as well as a wealth of information and data about those objects, but only a tiny subset are on display at any one time, and even then, they’re often described in 100 words or less.

 We see an opportunity for institutions to share much more of their collections and their associated contextual materials, projecting their incredible work beyond the the walls of their physical site.

 While our work is currently focused on school age learners, our user research and prototype demonstrations tell us there’s a much broader audience who like the idea.
 Anyone interested in the history of humans on this planet, or who might find it difficult or impractical to visit a museum might enjoy a collection that comes straight to them.
-Perhaps it’s a handling collection for the visually impaired, an Exhibition in a Box if you can’t get to the museum on time, or a set of high quality 3D prints for the discerning museum patron.
+Perhaps it’s a handling collection for a visually impaired history lover, an Exhibition in a Box if you can’t get to the museum on time, or a set of high quality 3D prints for the discerning museum patron.

 We’re currently seeking a few different types of partners: